tdongsi/jenkins-config/README.md

 ### Local Kubernetes

+This project is mostly about modifying **Jenkins master**'s Docker image (e.g., `jenkins:lts`) for easy reset of Jenkins development environment (e.g., allows skipping Jenkins's Setup Wizard).
-This project is unique that Jenkins Docker images are separated into master and agent images.
+Its difference from other similar projects is in **Kubernetes context** and that means Jenkins Docker images are separated into master and agent images.
 The containers for Jenkins master and agents are ran and orchestrated by Kubernetes, using Jenkins's Kubernetes plugin.
-By using Minikube for Kubernetes cluster, we can achieve the main target of **reusing** the Docker image for agent used in production Jenkins.
+By using Minikube for local development environment, we can achieve the main target of **reusing** the Docker image for Jenkins agent used in production Jenkins.
 This will make it easy for troubleshooting and reproducing build issues since all builds are isolated in Jenkins agent containers.
-At most, only Docker image for master should be modified for easy reset of Jenkins development environment (e.g., skipping Jenkins's Setup Wizard).

 #### Installing Minikube

 Install `kubectl` and `minikube`, both from [kubernetes on Github](https://github.com/kubernetes/).

 ```plain Install minikube